treefishuk/treefishuk.github.io/about.md

 This is a light weight alternative to JQuery I put together.

 [Nomoni](https://treefish.uk/nomoni/)
-This is some Nuget packagesI put together to build modular .Net Core Apps.
+This is some Nuget packages I put together to build modular .Net Core Apps.
 Based on the ExtCore framework but simplified and some what I beleieve to be feature improvements.

 ### Skills